Andrew Pantling

 Chair Of Trustees

 The Street Pastor ministry is unique, with its focus on prayer and the Good News.
 Street Pastors play a very visible role in the night-time economy offering practical and spiritual support to the vulnerable or those who become vulnerable on a night out.
 Being a Street Pastor has been key in my journey of faith.
-I have learnt much and continue to do so.
-I have been stretched and challenged, compelled to prayer on many occasions in response to difficult situations.
-I have experienced God’s faithfulness, seeing Him work in the most wonderful ways and enjoyed friendship and fellowship with folk from different denominations across the City.
-I am excited to be part of one of the ways we as Christians can offer hope to our City.
+I have learned much and continue to do so.
+I have been stretched and challenged, compelled to pray on many occasions in response to difficult situations.
+I have experienced God’s faithfulness, seeing Him work in the most wonderful ways, and enjoyed friendship and fellowship with folk from different denominations across the city.
+I am excited to be part of one of the ways we as Christians can offer hope to our city.

 Simon Redman